dkiran1993/Hello-World/README.md

 # Hello-World
-My first repository on Git Hub
+My first repository on Git Hub.

+New to Data Science.
+But will be a champion Data Scientist in 6 months.